-Lecture Lab Clinic Work Exp.
-Credit

 RAD 122 Radiographic Imaging II 1 3 0 0 2

-Prerequisites: State, RAD 112, RAD 121, a nd RAD 161
+Prerequisite: State, RAD 112, RAD 121, and RAD 161

-Corequisites: State, RAD 131 and RAD 17 1

-This course provides advanced principles of f imaging incl uding dig rital radio ography En nnhasis is

 This course provides advanced principles of imaging including digital radiography.
 Emphasis is placed on the factors that impact brightness, contrast, recorded detail, and distortion.
 Upon completion, students should be able to demonstrate an understanding of advanced principles of imaging.